rhjensen79/robert-jensen.dk/content/posts/2024-tailscale-devcontainers/index.md

 For the last 12 years, I have been working in different locations, where I had to have access to different tools, enviroments etc. no matter where I were.

-Due to that, it's a core part of my way of working, that all tools, must be either synced or avaliable, whereever I am, as long as i have a working internet connection.
+Due to that, it's a core part of my way of working, that all tools, must be either synced or avaliable, whereever I am, as long as I have a working internet connection.

 Due to that, I'm a huge fan of [Tailscale](https://tailscale.com), and I use it to access more or less everything I have. if you havent tried it yet, then stop reading, and go test it now.
 You will thank me later.
 It truly binds all my services together, and allows me to acces them anywhere.